Joint typical periodic optimization

-\item[\textbf{Step $\cH$.4:}] \emph{(Joint periodic locking)}.
-For open expanding maps we define the \emph{joint periodic locking set} $\fL^\alpha (X)= \big\{(T,\phi)\in \cE(X)\times \Holder{\alpha}(X) : \phi \in \Lock^\alpha(T)\big\}$, where each individual locking set $\Lock^\alpha(T)$ consists of those $\alpha$-H\"older functions whose $T$-maximizing measure is unique, periodic, and stably maximizing under perturbations.
-The Joint Perturbation Theorem (Theorem~\ref{t.criticaltheorem}) is used to show that $\fL^\alpha (X)$ is \emph{open}, and Contreras' Individual TPO Theorem is used to show that $\fL^\alpha (X)$ is \emph{dense}.
-For Anosov diffeomorphisms an analogous argument is used, together with Theorem~\ref{jointperturbationuniformhyp}. \end{enumerate}
+where each individual locking set $\Lock^\alpha(T)$ consists of those $\alpha$-H\"older functions whose $T$-maximizing measure is unique, periodic, and stably maximizing under perturbations.
+The Joint Perturbation Theorem (Theorem~\ref{t.criticaltheorem}) is used to prove\footnote{The openness of $\fL^\alpha (X)$ itself (Theorem \ref{openjointperiodiclockingset}) is a noteworthy consequence of the proof method used here; by contrast the analogous joint periodic locking set for beta-transformations is \emph{not} an open subset of $(1,+\infty) \times \Holder{\alpha}(I)$, though by Theorem~\ref{t.product.typical.periodic} it does \emph{contain} an open dense subset.
+This surprising phenomenon for beta-transformations reflects the absence of structural stability \textit{per se}, and the partial compensation for this via the structural monotonicity (cf.~Step~$\beta.2$).}: